afarentino/afarentino.github.io/README.md

 ### Introduction

-Use this template if you need a quick developer / data science portfolio!
+Use this template if you need a quick developer portfolio!
 Based on a Minimal Jekyll theme for GitHub Pages.
+You don't have to have an understanding of Ruby, Jekyll or Git to use it.
+However you can if you wish move past the base portfolio and layer on additional features from Jekyll as needed.

 <img src="images/demo.gif?raw=true"/>